samsheffield/Senior_Studio/docs/week11.md

 ## Homework

 ### Proof-of-concept prototype: First playable prototype
 You are expected to make some progress on Friday, as well as before or after Friday.
-This is your top priorities:
+This is your top priority:

 -  __You need a playable prototype which demonstrates where you are heading and what's interesting/fun/novel about the idea.__ That means it should contain enough gameplay and information for us to "get it".